 Check the details at: Coronavirus (COVID-19) Advisory Information

 But what do Chinese travelers have to do to enter Japan?
 Chinese passport-holders need a visa to go to Japan.
-The most common type of visa is the tourist visa though there are various types which vary in th reason for visiting and the length of stay.
+The most common type of visa is the tourist visa though there are various types that vary in the reason for visiting and the length of stay.

 Travelers with passports issued by Hong Kong and Taiwan can enter Japan for periods of up to 90 days without a visa.
 They just need to show their passports at the Japanese border.